blacklightpy/vaultofknowledge/08. External Resources/Dictionaries/Saṃskṛtam/Master List of Words in Saṃskṛtam.md

+Now one ought to know, the word Sanskrit itself is actually written as Saṃskṛtam (read Samskritham).

 Only include words that aren't separate notes here.
 For example, [[Upanishads]] have a separate note, but Śiva doesn't.

 (Should I even develop this page, or will it be bloat?)